 Make sure you’re looking at a view of your features by Hierarchy, Release, or Status:

-After the import is complete, you’ll see your new features in your hierarchy:
+After the import is complete, refresh your features board, and you’ll see your new features in your hierarchy.

 Import feature ideas from Jira